 - In a large bowl, mix the lamb, feta cheese, almond flour, mint, olives, salt, and pepper.
 Don't overmix the meat or the burgers can become tough.1 lb ground lamb, ½ cup feta cheese, ¼ cup almond flour, ¼ cup chopped fresh mint, ¼ cup chopped kalamata olives, 1 teaspoon EACH: sea salt and pepper

-- Divide the meat into 4 equal portions and flatten each piece into a circle slightly bigger than your buns.
+- Divide the lamb mixture into 4 equal portions and flatten each piece into a circle slightly bigger than your buns.

 - To grill: grill the burgers over medium-high heat for 2-4 minutes per side until they are as done as you like them.
 3 minutes for medium.
 If you'd like, warm the buns on the BBQ for 1 minute.
-To pan-fry: cook the burgers in an oiled pan over medium-high heat for 2-4 minutes per side.4 brioche buns
+To pan-fry: cook the burgers in a large cast iron skillet over medium-high heat for 2-4 minutes per side.4 brioche buns

-- To serve the lamb burgers, spread some hummus and tzatziki on a bun then top with a burger patty, tomato slices, cucumber slices, and red onion.Hummus and tzatziki, Sliced tomato, cucumber, and red onion
+- To assemble the burgers, spread some hummus and tzatziki on a bun then top with a burger patty, tomato slices, cucumber slices, and red onions.Hummus and tzatziki, Sliced tomato, cucumber, and red onion

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.